cda-tum/mqt-qcec/docs/source/EquivalenceChecking.rst

 **Drawback:** Decision diagrams for state vectors might still be exponentially large in the worst case.

+ZX-calculus Equivalence Checker
+###############################

+Kissinger and van de Wetering proposed an algorithm for optimizing quantum circuits based on ZX-calculus rewriting.
+In their initial article they also show that this rewriting approach can be used to prove the equivalence of quantum circuits.
+The idea is to construct the ZX-diagram of :math:`G^{\prime -1} G`  and reduce this ZX-diagram using the rules of the ZX-calculus until no further rewrites can be made.
+If the resulting diagram consists only of wires (the identity ZX-diagram) then :math:`G^{\prime} = G`.

+In :cite:p:`pehamEquivalenceCheckingParadigms2022` it has been shown that equivalence checking with the ZX-calculus is naturally complementary to equivalence checking with Decision Diagrams.
+Because the size of the ZX-diagram during rewriting is bounded by the size of the initial diagram it can be easily executed in parallel to the aforementioned approaches based on Decision Diagrams.
+In cases where the size of the Decision Diagrams explodes, the rewriting approach can often prove equivalence much more efficiently.

+Due to the incompleteness of the rewriting rules this equivalence checker cannot prove non-equivalence.

+**Most effective for:** proving equivalence of two circuits involving many rotation gates with rotations of :math:`\frac{\pi}{k}, k\in\mathbb{N}`.

+**Capable of showing:** equivalence

+**Drawback:** Has to decompose multi-controlled gates which can quickly lead to large ZX-diagrams and slow runtimes.

 Resulting Equivalence Checking Flow
 ###################################